Nightpl3x/ISCD/README.md

     【Required】 Restart the terminal.

-#####   you may need to get a newer numpy version but run main.py prior to verify, if so:
+##### You may need to get a newer numpy version but run main.py prior to verify, if so:
     $ pip3 install -U numpy

 ##### Resources: